jhpyle/docassemble/_docs/config.md

 The default behavior is to allow any user to register.

+## <a name="allow forgot password"></a>Password reset

+By default, there is a "Forgot your password?" link on the login page that allows a user to reset their password after receiving an e-mail at their e-mail address.
+You can disable this feature with the `allow forgot password` directive:

+{% highlight yaml %}
+allow forgot password: False
+{% endhighlight %}

+Note that by default, interview answers are encrypted with the user's password.
+If the user forgets their password and resets it with the "Forgot your password?" feature, they will not be able to access their past interview sessions (unless `multi_user` is set to `True` in the interview answers, which disables encryption).
+By contrast, when a user changes their password, their sessions are re-encrypted with the new password, and the user does not lose access to their sessions.

 ## <a name="authorized registration domains"></a>Restricting e-mail/password registration to particular domains

 The `authorized registration domains` directive can be used to